 Originally published in Sales & Marketing Management

-In a perfect world, your sales team and your marketing team work side by side to find and close customers.
+In a perfect world, your sales team and your digital marketing team work side by side to find and close customers.
 In the real world, however, less than half of companies believe their sales and marketing teams are in any sort of alignment at all.

 Traditionally, each department has experienced success in the past working in a siloed fashion.
 The marketing team created leads and engagement opportunities, while the sales team built relationships and set up accounts.
 But today’s customer journey has gotten more complex.
 Consumers are savvy: They research, read reviews, and often have more touchpoints throughout the sales process than ever before.